dlidstrom/Sprout/Readme.md

 | `beforeEach`, `afterEach` | Imperative | Hook functions that run before and after test cases, respectively |

 - **`describe`** - used to define a test suite, or a group of tests.
-Use the descriptive text to create descriptive sentences of expected behaviour.
+Use the text to create descriptive sentences of expected behaviour.
 - **`it`** - used to define test assertions, along with a descriptive text to define the expected behaviour
 - **`beforeEach`/`afterEach`** - hook functions that run before and after test